… and then suddenly it wasn’t.

-“When my mother or brothers hired you to abduct me, didn’t they tell you to get me my own horse?
+“When my family hired you to abduct me, didn’t they tell you to get me my own horse?
 I’m quite sure you would have been paid enough.”

 More silence.
 “Uh … ” he finally drawled, surprise in his voice.
 “No one hired us to abduct you.”

-Brìghde lay there on the forest floor and opened her eyes to see all four men looming over her and looking down at her.
+Brìghde lay there on the forest floor and opened her eyes to see four silhouettes looming over her.
 She thought for a moment.
 “You just … happened … to be out abducting brides today?”

 Now she was furious.
 “Of course!
 Because that level of planning is just beyond their ken!”